criscara-dev/dendron-template/vault/salesforce-platform.nonprofit-cloud.md

 2021-01-05 11:36

-* on Chrome the Partial Copy
-* on Canary the Dev Pro

 - [x] how to Change Set:
 1. Create an Outbound Change Set (go to "Export" Org)
 2. Authorize a Deployment Connection on the Org accepting the a ChangeSet, so log in and then Setup -> Deployment Settings